Dubno

 In Soviet times it was home to the Cold War facility Dubno air base.
-The city is also famous for its castle.
+The city is also famous for its castle, which was mentioned in the novel Taras Bulba written by Ukrainian-born author Nikolai Gogol.

 History

 Middle Ages

-First mentioned in a chronicle of 1100, when it was in possession of Yaroslav the Wise's grandson David of Brest, Dubno was even a seat of local princes for a short period of time.
+First mentioned in a chronicle of 1100, when it was in the possession of Yaroslav the Wise's grandson David of Brest, Dubno (then known as Duben) was a seat of local princes for a short period of time.
 In 1240 the town was raided by the Mongols.
 In the 14th century the region was the subject of Polish-Lithuanian rivalry, as a result of which Dubno became part of the latter state.
 However, soon thereafter with the Union of Krewo (1385), it came under Polish influence as part of the Polish-Lithuanian Union.
 In 1386 King Władysław II Jagiełło granted Dubno along with nearby Ostróg to magnate Feodor Ostrogski and for the next 200 years it was a private town of the influential Ostrogski family.
 Later, the city became a notable stronghold in Volhynia.
 Granted city rights in 1498 by Alexander Jagiellon, the town attracted many foreign settlers, most notably Jewish and Armenian.
 As such, it became the seat of one of the oldest and most vibrant Jewish communes in Central-Eastern Europe.
-Under the rule of Ostrogski family Dubno Castle was constructed.
+Under the rule of the Ostrogski family Dubno Castle was constructed.